Talintosh/TorrentMachineDockerTrueNAS/README.md

   - `IP_CHECK_INTERVAL` – seconds between checks (default `60`).
   - `IP_CHECK_URL` – endpoint that returns your public IP (default `https://am.i.mullvad.net/ip`).

-### Mullvad WireGuard workflow
+## Mullvad WireGuard workflow & leak protection

 The container still follows Mullvad’s [WireGuard on Linux terminal (advanced)](https://mullvad.net/en/help/wireguard-and-mullvad-vpn) flow, but it now expects you to manage the `.conf` file yourself:

 1. You generate/export your own WireGuard keys and Mullvad server settings, then write them into `wireguard/wg0.conf` (see the template above).
-The entrypoint can optionally scaffold the `[Interface]` block via `WIREGUARD_PRIVATE_KEY`, `WIREGUARD_ADDRESS` (default `10.0.0.2/32`), and `WIREGUARD_DNS` (default `1.1.1.1`).
+The entrypoint can optionally scaffold the `[Interface]` block via `WIREGUARD_PRIVATE_KEY`, `WIREGUARD_ADDRESS` (default `10.0.0.2/32`), and `WIREGUARD_DNS` (default `100.64.0.6`).
 It never touches your `[Peer]` definition, so append those lines manually.
 2. On startup the entrypoint ensures the config file exists and then runs `wg-quick up /etc/wireguard/wg0.conf` (or whichever path you set in `WIREGUARD_CONFIG_FILE`).
 Compose already grants `NET_ADMIN`, `/dev/net/tun`, and `net.ipv4.conf.all.src_valid_mark=1`.
 3. As part of the `PostUp`/`PreDown` hooks the container executes `/etc/wireguard/up.sh` and `/etc/wireguard/down.sh`.
 These scripts enforce the kill-switch policy (only `wg0` traffic is allowed, LAN web access is explicitly whitelisted) and rewrite `/etc/resolv.conf` to point at Mullvad (`100.64.0.6` by default) so every lookup travels through the tunnel.
 When the tunnel shuts down, the original DNS configuration is restored.
-After the tunnel, firewall, and DNS settings are in place, the entrypoint remaps the qBittorrent user/group IDs, ensures the legal notice is accepted, and launches `qbittorrent-nox`.
+The scripts also log every change so you can audit iptables/DNS behaviour in `docker compose logs`.

 Verify the VPN from inside the container: